rluders/oc-socialize-plugin/README.md

 This plugin adds to [OctoberCMS](https://octobercms.com) some social network features.

-> NOTE: This is still under development and I do not recommend you to use it on production.
+> NOTE: This plugin still under development and I do not recommend you to use it on production.
 I mean, you can, but be aware that things could change or being broken.

 ## Dependencies